AnezkaH/Labnotebook/Papers/Genome_wide_estimations.md

 Missing heritability can also be called hiding heritability, because most SNP effets are too small to be pick up by the strigent GWAS significance levels.

+SNPs are set as random effects in a mixed linear model.

+This method is not necessarily meant for calculating SNP heritability.
+The h2SNP value that is calculated is described as phenotypic variance explained by fitting all the genome-wide SNPs simultaneously.  (not as the proportion of phenotypic varaince explained by the additive effects of all causal variants).
+Unless the method was used on a closely related cohort, then the h2SNP would be similar to the h2 of the trait.
+Therefore the h2SNP in a family study can not be described as, varaince explained by all SNPs, because there is a shared environment effect and causal variant effects not tagged by the SNPs.

+There are two steps
+1. Generating the GRM between individuals
+2. Estiamte variance explained by SNPs via REML

 ## Harnessing genomic information for livestock improvement

 [Link to paper](https://www.nature.com/articles/s41576-018-0082-2)